The Baroque Cycle: Setting

 The books travel throughout early modern Europe between the Restoration of the Stuart monarchy and the beginning of the 18th century.
-Though most of the focus is in Europe, the adventures of one character, Jack Shaftoe, do take him throughout the world, and the fledgling British colonies in North America are important to another (Daniel Waterhouse).
+Though most of the focus is in Europe, the adventures of one character, Jack Shaftoe, take him throughout the world, and the fledgling British colonies in North America are important to another (Daniel Waterhouse).
 Quicksilver takes place mainly in the years between the Restoration of the Stuart monarchy in England (1660) and the Glorious Revolution of 1688.
 The Confusion follows Quicksilver without temporal interruption, but ranges geographically from Europe and the Mediterranean through India to the Philippines, Japan and Mexico.
 The System of the World takes place principally in London in 1714, about ten years after the events of The Confusion.

 Themes

 A central theme in the series is Europe's transformation away from feudal rule and control toward the rational, scientific, and more merit-based systems of government, finance, and social development that define what is now considered "western" and "modern".

-Characters include Sir Isaac Newton, Gottfried Leibniz, Nicolas Fatio de Duillier, William of Orange, Louis XIV of France, Oliver Cromwell, Peter the Great, John Churchill, 1st Duke of Marlborough and many other people of note of that time.
+Characters include Sir Isaac Newton, Gottfried Leibniz, Nicolas Fatio de Duillier, William of Orange, Louis XIV, Oliver Cromwell, Peter the Great, John Churchill, 1st Duke of Marlborough, and many other people of note of that time.
 The fictional characters of Eliza, Jack and Daniel collectively cause real historic effects.

 The books feature considerable sections concerning alchemy.
 The principal alchemist of the tale is the mysterious Enoch Root, who, along with the descendants of several characters in this series, is also featured in the Stephenson novels Cryptonomicon and Fall.

 Mercury provides a unifying theme, both in the form of the common name "quicksilver" for the element Mercury, long associated with alchemy and the title of the first volume of the cycle, and the Roman god Mercury, especially the god's various patronages: financial gain, commerce, eloquence, messages, communication, travelers, boundaries, luck, trickery, and thieves, all of which are central themes in the plot.
-Astronomy is also a significant (although secondary) theme in the cycle; a transit of Mercury was notably observed in London on day of the coronation of King Charles II of England, whose Restoration marks, chronologically, the earliest key historical event in the cycle.
+Astronomy is also a significant (although secondary) theme in the cycle; a transit of Mercury was notably observed in London on the day of the coronation of King Charles II of England, whose Restoration marks, chronologically, the earliest key historical event in the cycle.